Google Rating

 Root Canal Dentistry

-Dentists and patients consider root canal treatment as the smartest option to save a damaged or decayed tooth.
-The treatment option helps you to use your damaged natural tooth for life with the proper cleaning of root canals and the permanent closing of the cavity with fillings.
+Dentists and patients consider root canal treatment the smartest option to save a damaged or decayed tooth.
+The treatment option helps you keep your damaged natural tooth for life by properly cleaning root canals and permanently closing the cavity with fillings.

-We provide the state-of-the-art root canal treatment in Port Melbourne to help our patients to save their natural teeth.
-At Bay Street Dental Group, we use advanced tools and equipment to ensure an effective and painless root canal treatment experience for our patients.
+At Bay Street Dental Group, we use advanced tools and equipment to ensure our patients’ effective and painless root canal treatment experience.

 Call us today on (03) 9646 2577 to learn more about how root canal treatment can address your dental issues.
 You can also contact us online and discuss your requirements with our experts.